The devices API allows you to manipulate the devices of your organization.

 HTTP PUT https://www.devicemagic.com/organizations/[org_id]/devices/[device_id]

-The API allows you to update the owner, the description and the form groups to which the device belongs.
+The API allows you to update the owner, description, groups, and custom attributes for a device.

 If you leave out any elements in the payload, those properties of the device will be left unchanged.